 In this paper, we focus on characterizability of the individuals’ sensitive information in the context of linking attacks, where the adversary exploits the phenotype-genotype correlations to reveal sensitive information.
 In the linking attack, there are three datasets: The first dataset contains the measurement of a series of phenotypes for a set of individuals.

-[[A More technical list of phenotypes here illustrates the point better.]]

-Examples for the phenotypes can be blood sugar level, measurement of several metabolite and biomarker levels, and gene expression levels in the blood but also disease states like HIV state, and cancer diagnosis and prognosis.

-As these phenotypes can be sensitive, the dataset is de-identified by removal of names and then it is released publicly.
-The second dataset contains the genotypes of another set of individuals.
-Since genotype information can reliably identify individuals as shown in previous publications, this dataset is not released publicly and released by permission only.
-The adversary gains access to these datasets.
+We assume that the dataset contains measurements for many phenotypes, so as to highlight the high dimensionality of the dataset.
+The phenotypes can include physical traits (like gender, eye color, body mass index) and also molecular traits, e.g., gene expression levels, blood metabolite levels, and also clinical information like autism, diabetes, and cancer diagnosis.
+The last set of phenotypes, if not all of them, are potentially sensitive information.
+Thus, the dataset is de-identified by removal of names and is released publicly.
+The second dataset contains the genotype measurements for another set of individuals at a large set of variants.
+Since genotype information can reliably identify individuals, this access to this dataset is protected.
+We assume that the adversary gains access to both of these datasets.
 He then aims at characterizing the individuals in the genotype dataset by predicting the genotypes from the phenotypes and matching the predicted genotypes to the genotype dataset.
 For prediction, he utilizes a third dataset, where correlations between the genotypes and phenotypes are reported.
-For each individual in the phenotype dataset, using the value of a phenotype, the attacker computationally predicts the most likely genotype that is correlated with that phenotype.
-The basic idea is that the prediction will be of higher accuracy, compared to random guessing of genotypes, given that the genotype and phenotype are correlated with each other.
-It should also be noted that the attacker aims at predicting as many genotypes correctly as he can so that the most number of individuals are characterized correctly.
+Many quantitative phenotypes can be linked to genotypes using public quantitative trait loci (QTL) datasets.
+Some quantitative traits and corresponding QTLs can be gene expression levels (eQTLs), protein levels (pQTLs [28, 29]), DNase hypersensitivity (dsQTLs [30]), and also higher order traits like network modularity (modQTLs [31]).
+Although the genotype prediction may not be very high, the adversary will utilize high number of correlations to increase the accuracy of linking.

-Among all the datasets, the most abundant and well-studied phenotype-to-genotype correlation dataset is expression quantitative trait loci (eQTL) datasets.
-These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [27–29].
-The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [30].
-[For example, GTex project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [10, 31].
+Among all the datasets, the most abundant and well-studied phenotype-genotype correlation dataset is expression quantitative trait loci (eQTL) datasets.
+These datasets are generated by genome-wide screening for correlations between the variant genotypes and gene expression levels usually through RNA sequencing or expression arrays [32–34].
+The eQTL datasets are especially useful in the context of linking attacks since there is a large and growing compendium of public eQTL datasets [35].
+[For example, GTex Project hosts a sizeable set of eQTL dataset from multiple studies where the users can view in detail how the genotypes and expression levels are associated [10, 31].
 In order to demonstrate our results and build the formulations in a specific context, we will focus on eQTL datasets and linking of gene expression and genotype datasets.
-It is, however, worth noting that most of the results and analyses can be extended to other types of phenotype-to-genotype correlations.
+It is, however, worth noting that most of the results and analyses can be trivially generalizeable to other types of phenotype-to-genotype correlations.

-One publication that relates to our study is [32], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
+One publication that relates to our study is [36], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
 The authors show that given the model, individuals can be identified with high accuracy.
-Our study follows the study in [32] and generalizes the results in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
+Our study follows [36] and generalizes the results in two ways: First we study quantification of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
 Secondly, we show that the linking can be performed in a much simplified genotype prediction approach by just utilizing the outliers in the data.
 For this, we introduce a new simple metric extremity and show that this metric can be utilized in genotype prediction.
-When large set of eQTLs are utilizes, linking can be done with high accuracy.
+When large set of eQTLs are used, linking can be done with very high accuracy.